maxime-tournier/maxime-tournier.github.com/notes/cg.md

    formulas for $$\alpha$$ and $$\beta$$, we never actually assumed that $$M$$ was an inner product.
-All that matters is that $$MA$$ remains positive definite, so $$M$$ could as well be indefinite, or not even symmetric, couldn't it ?.
+All that matters is that $$MA$$ remains positive definite, so $$M$$ could as well be indefinite, or not even symmetric, couldn't it?
 The problem however is that
    $$r_k$$ is not guaranteed to be a descent direction of the quadratic form when $$M$$ is not an inner product: it might happen that the quadratic simply stagnates along $$r_k \neq 0$$: